Mitch Garver Player Props: Rangers vs. Marlins

-The Texas Rangers, including Mitch Garver and his .636 slugging percentage over his past 10 games, battle starter Jesus Luzardo and the Miami Marlins at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Mitch Garver (.487 on-base percentage in past 10 games, 129 points above season-long percentage), battle starting pitcher George Soriano and the Miami Marlins at Globe Life Field, Saturday at 4:05 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a home run and two RBI) against the White Sox.
+In his last appearance, he racked up two hits (going 2-for-3) against the Marlins.

 Mitch Garver Game Info & Props vs. the Marlins